Airless tire: Examples

 Bridgestone is developing the Bridgestone Air-Free Concept Tire, which can hold 150 kg per tire.

 The Energy return wheel (ERW) has the outer edge of the tire connected to the inner rim by a system of springs.
 The springs can have their tension changed to vary the handling characteristics.

-Hankook Tire is developing the iFlex airless tire.
+Hankook is developing the iFlex airless tire.

 However, many tire manufacturing companies are yet to start making airless tire due to different limitations.
 Major companies like Goodyear say its airless tires won't be road-ready until 2030.